wireless-broadband-alliance/wba-openroaming-portal/README.md

 # ⚙️ Installation Guide

-Please click this link if you want to install this project autonomously.
-[Installation Guide](INSTALATION.md).
+Please click this link if you want to install this project autonomously: [Installation Guide](INSTALATION.md).

 # Portal Overview & Baseline Operation